ibm-cloud-docs/containers/cs_cluster_update.md

         ```
         {: pre}

      3. Add the zone to your worker pool that you retrieved earlier.
 When you add a zone, the worker nodes that are defined in your worker pool are provisioned in the zone and considered for future workload scheduling.
-If you want to spread your worker nodes across multiple zones, choose a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).<ff-roks311-vpc>
+If you want to spread your worker nodes across multiple zones, choose a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).
-       * Classic clusters:</ff-roks311-vpc>
+       * Classic clusters:
          ```
          ibmcloud ks zone add classic --zone <zone> --cluster <cluster_name_or_ID> --worker-pool <pool_name> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>
          ```
-         {: pre}<ff-roks311-vpc>
+         {: pre}
        * VPC clusters:
          ```
          ibmcloud ks zone add vpc-classic --zone <zone> --cluster <cluster_name_or_ID> --worker-pool <pool_name> --subnet-id <vpc_subnet_id>
          ```
-         {: pre}</ff-roks311-vpc>
+         {: pre}

    - **Deprecated: For stand-alone worker nodes**:
        ```